ltrgoddard/thesis/temp.markdown

 descriptive to the argumentative and evaluative as the work progresses.

-In-keeping with the largely contextual focus of this thesis, the choice of the precise period from 1955 to 1975 as its object of study was made by looking simultaneously at the internal contours of Prynne’s career and at events outside it.
-The concept of ‘the Long Sixties’, defined roughly as the period 1958–74, is familiar from the work of Arthur Marwick, and just as in Marwick’s model the initial date of this thesis’s expanded scope is firmer than its endpoint.[^17] 1955 was Prynne’s final year at school; it is also the date of his earliest recorded poem, and of his first involvement with a little magazine, as editor of the sixth-form journal which published it, a position which will be examined in Chapter 2.[^18] In broader historical terms, any number of factors could be cited to support a case for 1955 as the beginning of an era in which the cultural emphasis in Britain came to rest firmly on the first rather than the second part of the phrase ‘post-war’: ten years on from the Second World War’s formal end, the first full year without rationing also saw the symbolically important resignation of Winston Churchill as Prime Minister, to be replaced by Foreign Secretary Anthony Eden.
+In-keeping with the largely contextual focus of this thesis, the choice of the period 1955–75 as its object of study was made by looking simultaneously at the internal contours of Prynne’s career and at events outside it.
+The concept of ‘the Long Sixties’, defined roughly as the period 1958–74, is familiar from the work of Arthur Marwick, and just as in Marwick’s model the initial date of this thesis’s expanded scope is firmer than its endpoint.[^17] 1955 was Prynne’s final year at school;
+it is also the date of his earliest recorded poem, and of his first involvement with a little magazine, as editor of the sixth-form journal which published it, a position which will be examined in Chapter 2.[^18] In broader historical terms, any number of factors could be cited to support a case for 1955 as the beginning of an era in which the cultural emphasis in Britain came to rest firmly on the first rather than the second part of the phrase ‘post-war’: ten years on from the Second World War’s formal end, the first full year without rationing also saw the symbolically important resignation of Winston Churchill as Prime Minister, to be replaced by Foreign Secretary Anthony Eden.
 Perhaps more importantly for the concerns of this thesis, D.J.
-Enright’s anthology *Poets of the 1950s* was published in 1955, solidifying the poetic infrastructure of ‘the Movement’ which, as Chapter 1 will argue, helped to determine the course of Prynne’s early career.[^19] As acknowledged above, 1975 is weaker than 1955 as a point of periodisation; nevertheless, it has some key virtues.
+Enright’s anthology *Poets of the 1950s* was published in 1955, solidifying the poetic infrastructure of ‘the Movement’ which, as Chapter 1 will argue, helped to determine the course of Prynne’s early career.[^19] As acknowledged above, 1975 is weaker than 1955 as a point of periodisation;
+nevertheless, it has some key virtues.
 According with the terminal point given by Mellors for ‘late modernism’ (1945–1975), it includes Prynne’s significant collection *Wound Response* (1974) and its associated prose text, ‘The *Plant Time Manifold* Transcripts’, a work which Chapter 3 will argue is highly representative of tendencies present in other prose fiction published throughout this period.[^20] Importantly for the largely British focus of this thesis, 1975 also marks the first appearance of Prynne’s poetry in a language other than English, with the publication of Bernard Dubourg’s French translations of *Kitchen Poems*, *Day Light Songs* and *Fire Lizard*.[^21] This introduction of Prynne’s work to continental Europe fits neatly with the British electorate’s decision of the same year in favour of the United Kingdom’s continued membership of the Common Market, a vote which has until recent events been taken as a mandate for involvement in the European Communities’ associated and successor institutions.

 Inevitably, there are relevant areas of enquiry which, primarily for reasons of space, this thesis is not able to pursue.
 The first of these